Vegan Fig and Frangipane Tart

 How to Make Vegan Fig and Frangipane Tart

-To make the shortcrust pastry, place the flour, icing sugar, salt, vegan butter, sunflower oil and 2-3 tbsp cold water in a large bowl & mix until the ingredients start to come together.
+To make the shortcrust pastry, place the flour, sugar, salt, vegan butter, sunflower oil and 2-3 tbsp cold water in a large bowl & mix until the ingredients start to come together.
 Knead the dough for a few minutes until a smooth dough has formed.
-Cover the dough with cling film & place in fridge to chill for 15 minutes.
+Cover the dough with cling film & place in the fridge to chill for 15 minutes.

 Preheat the oven to 180°C/350°F/gas mark 4.
 Lightly dust a clean surface or a large piece of baking paper with flour and use a rolling pin to roll the dough out to create a ½ cm thick circle big enough to fit a 20cm (8 inch) tart tin.
 Lift away the dough and place into the tart tin.
 Don’t worry if the dough breaks apart – just use leftover pieces of the dough to fill in any cracks.
 Press edges down and trim away the excess dough.
 Prick the base of the pastry shell with a fork.
 Line the pastry case with a large piece of baking paper – to make it easier to remove the baking beans, make sure the baking paper is large enough to extend out from the sides of the pastry case.
 Fill the lined pastry case with baking beans, and then place in the oven to bake for 15 minutes.
 After 15 minutes, remove the baking paper and baking beans, and bake for 5 more minutes until lightly golden.